srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. At the Cloud Shell command prompt, to display the ID Scope of your DPS service, enter the following command:

     ```bash
-    az iot dps show --name dps-az220-training-{YOUR-ID} --query properties.idScope
+    az iot dps show --name dps-az220-training-{your-id} --query properties.idScope
     ```

-    > **Note**: Be sure to replace {YOUR-ID} with the ID you created at the start of this class
+    > **Note**: Be sure to replace {your-id} with the ID you created at the start of this class

 1. Copy the output of the command